glhrmoura/piano/README.md

 ## Execution

-When the installation has finished run the command
+When the installation has finished run the command.

 ```
 npm start